On this page...

 Norovirus (also called ‘winter vomiting bug’) causes vomiting and diarrhoea.

-The virus is very easily spread by contact with infected vomit or diarrhoea; or by touching surfaces or objects which are contaminated with the virus, or by consuming food or drink which has been contaminated with the virus.
+The virus is very easily spread by contact with infected vomit or stools; or by touching surfaces or objects which are contaminated with the virus, or by consuming food or drink which has been contaminated with the virus.

 It is highly contagious and is known to cause outbreaks in hospital.